 In addition to the name of the field, you can also change the help and support text here.To translate the entry in the Content menu, the entry CustomNamedesModuls/index is available under backend/index/view/main.

 When you create a field for a content type, you can define whether this field can be translated.
 If you activate this option, the globe symbol will be displayed in the corresponding field, which is also known from other areas in Shopware, and can be used to open the translation module for the field.
 This makes it possible to create a separate content for each language- or subshop.

-In the snippet administration, similar to the backend translation, an area for snippets of the content type is created for the frontend.
-This area also has the name custom"nameofcontenttype" and can be found under Namespace/frontend.
+In the snippet administration, there is an area that contains the snippets for the created content type.
+These snippets are similar to the backend translations, however these are for the frontend.
+This area is named custom"nameofcontenttype" and can be found under Namespace/frontend.